NatalieCampbellGit/InfoPulse/README.md

 - jsdom: Create a virtual DOM to aid in sanitising HTML with dompurify
 - marked: Convert markdown to HTML
 - marked-emoji: Convert emojis in markdown to HTML
-- multer: Handle file uploads from the client
+- multer: Handle file uploads from the user
 - sharp: Resize images and obtain metadata

 #### Packages used for formatting and linting